DavidkingMazimpaka/rwandawild-edu-App/rws/README.md

    - Download the project zip file and unzip it on your local system.

 2. **Copy to Root Directory:**
-   - Copy the 'tms' folder and 'tms' folder inside the root directory.
+   - Copy the 'rws' folder inside the root directory.
      - For XAMPP: `xampp/htdocs`
      - For WAMP: `wamp/www`
      - For LAMP: `var/www/html`